You’re about to go through wisdom teeth surgery or have already done so, and you need some tips on how to deal with it.

 Avoid Laying Down

-Rather than reclining on your bed, we strongly suggest resting in a chair.
+Rather than reclining on your bed, we strongly suggest resting in a chair or finding another way to sleep with your head elevated.
 Leaning back in a chair puts less pressure on your jaw, which saves you from a lot of pain.

 Netflix Is There for You